JeremiahSecrist/regula-nix/SECURITY.md

 ## Supported Versions

-As of right now the project is not fucntional.
+As of right now the project is still in active development.
 Once a stable version is released this will be filled with related version info.

 | Branch  | Supported          |
 | ------- | ------------------ |